 From here, you can again go back to running a dehumidifier with all of the basement windows closed, to ensure that all of the moisture is gone and no mold can grow.

 CONGRATULATIONS!
-If you did all that, then your carpet is probably clean.
+If you did all that, then your carpet is probably clean and you’re well on your way to getting rid of your basement water damage.
 If you have any doubt, just repeat the above process.

 With any luck, your basement will stay clean and dry for a long time to come.